benjaminhaeberli/benjaminhaeberli.ch/README.md

 The `dependabot-auto-merge.yml` workflow in `.github\workflows` allow to auto-merge dependabot pull requests for for semver-minor & semver-patch updates.

-To use it, you need to enable `Allow auto-merge` option in repository settings.

 ### Deployment using FTP

 The `main.yml` workflow in `.github\workflows` allow to deploy the theme using FTP.
 It upload only modified files and install PHP dependecies using `composer install`.